 1. Tiered Discounts: Bigger Spends, Bigger Rewards

-This classic strategy incentivizes customers to reach higher spending thresholds by making better offers as the value increases.
+Tiered discount as a classic strategy incentivizes customers to reach higher spending thresholds by making better offers as the value increases.

 Example: “Spend $50, get 10% off; spend $100, get 20% off.”